codereveryday/Configs/README.md

 # Configs
-Things you might need the lua.rc is still begin worked on but i will update it to time to time here are some things unixporn users use and here are some rc files you can edit
+Things you might need the lua.rc is still begin worked on but i will update it to time to time here are some things unixporn users use and here are some rc files you can edit and some cheat sheets will be adding more things

 color scripts https://gitlab.com/dwt1/shell-color-scripts